idmaintzain/myIdentitypassVerification/README.md

+**To install**

+composer require idmaintzain/myidentitypass

-This code will enable you to verify your BVN/NIN/CAC/TIN/PHONE Number with MyIdentityPass API (Nigeria) You can check myidentity pass official website for more documentation on the api at https://developer.myidentitypass.com/data-verification-1/nigeria
+This libray will enable you to verify your BVN/NIN/CAC/TIN/PHONE Number with MyIdentityPass API (Nigeria) You can check myidentity pass official website for more documentation on the api at https://developer.myidentitypass.com/data-verification-1/nigeria

 Set your constant as below